Actaer

 1. Start with Clear Boundaries

-Define what the agent can and cannot do.
-Unlimited autonomy isn't the goal – effective autonomy within defined parameters is.
+Decide upfront what the system can and cannot do.
+Unlimited autonomy isn't the goal — effective autonomy within defined parameters is.
+For instance, a customer service agent might be allowed to issue refunds up to $500, but escalate anything larger to a human.

 // Example: Defining agent capabilities